1 Decembrie 1918 metro station

 1 Decembrie 1918 is a metro station located in southeastern Bucharest on Line M3.
+It's named to celebrate 1 December 1918, when the union between Romania and Transylvania occurred – It is a public holiday in Romania.

-It is on the Linia de Centură branch of the Bucharest Metro and was opened on 20 November 2008 as part of the extension from Nicolae Grigorescu to Linia de Centură (now Anghel Saligny).
-Initially, a shuttle started operating between Nicolae Grigorescu and Linia de centura.
+It is on the Linia de Centură branch of the Bucharest Metro, and was opened on 20 November 2008 as part of the extension from Nicolae Grigorescu to Linia de Centură (now Anghel Saligny).
+Initially, a shuttle started operating between Nicolae Grigorescu and Anghel Saligny.
 The regular operation started on 4 July 2009.

+Route

 It serves the neighbourhoods of southern Titan, 1 Decembrie Ozana and Trapezului.
+It is one of sixty-three stations that will be equipped with Braille signage panels and tactile stainless-steel elements as part of a European-funded project worth RON 24.12 million.